-28Cross-country data on self-employment are not very meaningful for our purposes because selfemployment may refer to very different business concepts in developed and developing economies. to the set of covariates is small, but notable.29
+28Cross-country data on self-employment are not very meaningful for our purposes because self-employment may refer to very different business concepts in developed and developing economies.

 V.B.3.
 Social Preferences, Charitable Activities and Conflict

 Finally, the analysis explores the country-level correlations between the social preferences and outcomes that are conceptually linked to the respective preferences.
 A first dependent variable is the dollar value of charitable donations and volunteering activities, as a fraction of GDP (Salamon, 2004).
 Given the many studies showing that social preferences and charitable giving are correlated at the individual level, it is natural to explore whether cross-country variation in charitable activity might be related to variation in average pro-sociality at the population level.
 Since altruism, positive reciprocity and trust are highly correlated at the country level, we collapse these variables into a single "prosociality" variable by computing the first principal component at the individual level and aggregating this score at the country level.
 Columns (7) and (8) show that this score is significantly correlated with donations and volunteering once the baseline set of controls is taken into account.